TM-Cyber-ops/Password-Checker-Frontend/README.md

 *   **Hashed Blacklist Memory State:** The local common-word dictionary (`banned.txt`) is compiled directly into full 40-character SHA-1 mathematical tokens instantly on server boot.
 No plaintext password registry exists at rest within the system files.
 *   **Ephemeral RAM Lifecycle:** Raw text string processing variables function under a strict ephemeral scope.
 They are manually overwritten with zero-byte strings (`"0" * len`) and explicitly purged from RAM execution blocks within milliseconds of calculation completion.
 *   **Forensic Auditing Restrictions:** A multi-tier `RotatingFileHandler` captures system anomalies, performance telemetry, and entropy bit levels up to a 5MB storage ceiling, while strictly blocking raw credential metrics from committing to disk files.
+*   **Fault-Isolated Dependency Loading:** The startup sequence features crash defense.
+If the local dictionary file database is corrupted or missing on boot, the script catches the exception, loads an isolated hardcoded array backup, and preserves system uptime.
+*   **Cross-Origin Isolation (CORS):** Synchronous origin interception prevents third-party malicious scripts or unauthorized external domains from scraping or hijacking your raw backend API endpoints.
+*   **Algorithmic Matrix Short-Circuiting:** Blacklisted strings are dropped at the perimeter.
+This prevents automated attackers from launching a CPU exhaustion denial of service by forcing the server to calculate zxcvbn patterns on strings already rejected.

 ---